TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2019.md

 See the full **[agenda](https://drive.google.com/uc?export=download&id=15IH4lAyNmx4KZFEQZKtNuYFKEgktjCiA)** for details.

+### Conference Materials
+The State Demography Office is conserving resources by posting all conference documents online.
+Please access the avaialble documents below:

 ### Continuing Education Credits
 6 hours of continuing education credits are available for *Real Estate Appraisers* and *Real Estate Brokers* through the Colorado Department of Regulatory Affairs and for members of the *American Institute of Certified Planners (AICP)* through the American Planning Association.